skx/lighthouse-of-doom/README.md

 * An item-table to store details about each object in the game.
 * A person table to store telephone messages.

+The whole implementation is defined in the file [game.z80](game.z80).

 Along the way I did realize that having fixed inventory slots made the coding more of a challenge, so I made the location of each object a property of the object itself.